Remote Sensing & Geophysics

 Following this is a description to and explanation of position-fixing systems; principally satellite-based systems such as GPS, GLONASS and GALILEO.

-NOTE: Students who are considering this module as an optional choice should bear in mind that you will be expected to solve mathematical problems as part of the assessment.
-The general standard would be at GCSE level i.e. no calculus, logs etc., but algebraic manipulation required.
+NOTE: Students who are considering this module as an optional choice should bear in mind that you will be expected to solve mathematical problems as part of the assessment, but you will receive 1-2-1 help if this is a challenge.